layilin/SP23-33852/_texts/sc-page099.md

 [^f99n3]: An ancient measurement of length derived from the forearm, usually about 18-22 inches.

 [^f99n4]: The naval shipworm (*Teredo navalis*) is a mollusc that burrows into underwater timbers on piers and ships.
-It was particularly destructive to the British or English oak (*Quercus robur*), which was long used in shipbuilding, including by the British navy. *Quercus robur* is native to Britain.
+It was particularly destructive to the British or English oak (*Quercus robur*), which was long used in shipbuilding, including by the British navy.
+The English oak is native to Britain.

 [^f99n5]: An adjustable beam that supports the spindle of the runner or upper stone in a grain mill.